taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Mr.trans](https://github.com/illumine-labs/mr.trans) - Illuminate Minds, Transcend Learning
  * [chat_gpt_error_handler](https://github.com/schwad/chat_gpt_error_handler) - Try out my new gem "chat_gpt_error_handler" today!It pops a (hopefully) helpful ChatGPT snippet before your error stacktrace
  * [PandaGPT](https://github.com/yxuansu/pandagpt) - PandaGPT: One Model To Instruction-Follow Them All
+ * [rinna_gpt-neox_ggml-lora](https://github.com/yukaryavka/rinna_gpt-neox_ggml-lora) - The repository contains scripts and merge scripts that have been modified to adapt an Alpaca-Lora adapter for LoRA tuning when assuming the use of the "rinna/japanese-gpt-neox..." [gpt-neox] model converted to ggml.
+ * [gptlink](https://github.com/gptlink/gptlink) - Build your own ChatGPT environment for free commercial use in just 10 minutes.
+The setup is simple and includes features such as user management, order management, task management, and payment processing.

 |Name|GitHub Stars|Language|License|